actualwitch/experiment/docs/architecture.md

 # Architecture

-This project uses custom architecture I refer to as `entangled atoms` which extends [jōtai](https://jotai.org/) atoms to synchronize state across different [realms](https://262.ecma-international.org/#realm).
-This allows for end-to-end isomorphic state management where same primitives are used to manage state everywhere.
+Experiment uses a custom architecture called "entangled atoms" which extends [jōtai](https://jotai.org/) atoms to synchronize state across different JavaScript [realms](https://262.ecma-international.org/#realm).
+This enables end-to-end isomorphic state management where the same primitives are used to manage state everywhere.

 # Platform

-For this project, I decided to explore what modern frontend project can look like if you discard conventional approach and carefully craft the dependency tree decision by decision.
-Instead of using Next.js or Remix, I simply implemented streaming Server-Side Rendering (SSR) server and static HTML render.
-Instead of implementing api routes to exchange information, I used `entangled atoms` which use Server-Sent Events (SSE) to sync state behind the scenes.
+Experiment takes a minimalist approach to modern frontend development, carefully crafting the dependency tree decision by decision rather than using conventional frameworks.
+Instead of Next.js or Remix, it implements a custom streaming Server-Side Rendering (SSR) server with Static Site Generation (SSG) capability.
+Rather than implementing API routes for data exchange, it uses "entangled atoms" with Server-Sent Events (SSE) to synchronize state behind the scenes.

-The choice of TypeScript seems natural for an isomorphic crosplatform app, and I picked [Bun](https://bun.sh/) as a runtime and bundler.
-Not using Babel presents challenges for dependencies that require Babel plugins to work properly, however this is not an unsolvable problem.
+TypeScript provides type safety for this isomorphic cross-platform application, with [Bun](https://bun.sh/) serving as both runtime and bundler.
+This approach avoids Babel, which presents challenges for dependencies requiring Babel plugins, but these challenges are not insurmountable.

-# Jōtai
+## State Management with Jōtai

-In my experience, projects making use of dedicated state management libraries invariably also use hooks given enough time and scope.
-Impedance mismatch between these two forms may end up inflicting significant story point damage on the project in the long term.
-Jōtai solves this by offering a drop-in replacement for `useState`, giving you freedom to switch between them depending on your needs.
+Projects using dedicated state management libraries often end up incorporating React hooks as they grow in scope, creating an impedance mismatch between these two forms of state management.
+Jōtai solves this by offering a drop-in replacement for `useState` that allows seamless switching between local and global state depending on your needs.

-# Emotion
+## Styling with Emotion

-This is an area where I have particularly strong opinions on: seeing codebases using utility frameworks like Tailwind makes my eyes bleed, and implementing a separate templating/DSL to generate CSS out of it seems wasteful and backwards.
-In Experiment, I went with my go-to choice of [Emotion](https://emotion.sh) which is a JSS framework like Styled-Components.
-It allows incredible flexibility in defining styles programmatically and handles SSR with ease.
+Experiment uses [Emotion](https://emotion.sh) for styling, a JSS framework similar to Styled-Components.
+This approach allows for programmatic style definition with excellent flexibility and SSR support, avoiding the limitations of utility frameworks like Tailwind or separate templating/DSL approaches.

-# React
+## Framework Considerations

-Is ethically compromised and best avoided.
-I architected Experiment to allow for easy switching off it, and plan to transition the codebase to Preact/Solid in near future.
+The codebase is currently built with React but has been architected to allow for easy migration to alternatives like Preact or Solid in the future.

 # Principles